maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

   <figcaption>Cable pinout</figcaption>
 </figure>

 We will therefore connect GND to GND, and make sure to connect RX_cable to TX_ESP and TX_Cable to RX_ESP ! **Do not connect VCC** as the USB is 5V and the ESP32 will already be powered by either its own USB or another supply.
 I did this mistake but luckily, nothing went bad as (I think) the ESP32 went into latch-up mode when it happened to prevent any damage.
 I noticed my mistake as soon as I turned on my power supply and it flickered between 3.3V and higher.
+I'm not completely sure as a latch-up mode can be destructive for the device and it worked well after that some maybe the current flowing was limited?
+In any case, everything was okay but I'll make sure not to do this mistake again.
 <figure> <center>
   <img src="./../../img/mod10/latchup.jpg" alt="logo text" width="80%" />
   <figcaption>Latch up mode probably triggered when connecting 5V to 3.3V</figcaption>